taw00/manuscript-css/README.md

   [Joplin plugin](https://joplin-utils.rxliuli.com/joplin-vscode-plugin/)!
   Unfortunately, you can't take advantage of @importing manuscript.css locally using VSCode.
 It's security model disallows it.
-But you can leverage it if you use manuscript.css via an https connection.
+But you can leverage it if you use `manuscript.css` via an https connection.
+VSCode's Markdown All-in-One extension can export to HTML, negating a need to use Pandoc.
 - [Atom](https://atom.io/): AVOID.
 The project is
   **[shutting down](https://github.blog/2022-06-08-sunsetting-atom/)** Atom is great general purpose code editor but can get really complicated to use.
 And